Deus Ex: Human Revolution: Release

-It released in August 2011 in major Western regions: it released in North America on August 23, Australia on August 25, and Europe on August 26.
+It was released in August 2011 in major Western regions: it was released in North America on August 23, Australia on August 25, and Europe on August 26.
 In addition to the standalone releases, special editions were created featuring extra content in North America and Europe.
 The "Explosive Mission Pack" included a mission focusing on a central character from Deus Ex along with additional weapons and equipment.
 The "Augmented Edition" included all content from the "Explosive Mission Pack" in addition to new equipment and in-game bonuses.
 The European version sported a few extra items than the North American version.
 A separate pack included codes to unlock Deus Ex-themed items for Team Fortress 2 for pre-orders on Steam.
-The OS X port released on April 26, 2012.
+The OS X port was released on April 26, 2012.
 The version released was the "Ultimate Edition", including all pre-order content in addition to downloadable content (DLC) released the previous year.
 A minor controversy arose around the PC version when video game retailer GameStop started removing content from the original packaging.
 GameStop had instructed employees to remove coupons for free access to Human Revolution on OnLive, an online game service, stating that the coupon promoted a competitor of one of its subsidiaries, Spawn Labs and Impulse, which it had recently acquired.
 As an apology, GameStop began giving customers a $50 gift card in-store to those who purchased copies of Deus Ex: Human Revolution for PC prior to August 26 and who brought the issue to their staff.

 The game was localized for and released in Japan for PS3 and Xbox 360, and included all pre-order content.
 The PS3 version also included the English voice track.
-The game's subtitle was cut for Japan, releasing simply as Deus Ex (デウスエクス, Deusuekusu).
+The game's subtitle was cut for Japan, being released simply as Deus Ex (デウスエクス, Deusuekusu).
 It was given a "Z" rating by country's CERO entertainment rating board, equivalent to the North American ESRB's "Adults Only" rating, although it still underwent editing to remove some overtly violent and suggestive content, the display of which is prohibited under Japanese law.
 Initially planned for release alongside Bandai Namco's Tales of Xillia, it was pushed forward into the following month due to CERO requesting a further edit.
-It eventually released on October 20.
+It was eventually released on October 20.